MINI Cooper Paceman Performance

 Handling and Braking

-The base 2014 Paceman has front-wheel drive, while all-wheel drive is standard on S ALL4 and John Cooper Works models.
-Test drivers agree that the 2014 Mini Paceman corners nimbly, but they say that the ride can be jarring over bumpy roads.
-Some write that the steering feels artificial.
-Reviewers say that the Paceman’s brakes are powerful and have good pedal feel.
+The 2015 Mini Paceman has standard front-wheel drive, while Cooper S ALL4 and John Cooper Works models come with all-wheel drive.
+Reviewers report that the 2015 Paceman corners athletically, but they note that the ride can be rough, especially over uneven pavement.
+They add that the Paceman has strong brakes with good pedal feel.

 - "The sporty-feeling suspension, coupled with very direct steering, made the car feel jumpy, particularly when hitting small blips in the road at speed and on curves.
 The Paceman seemed to skip out from under me a bit and required an extra strong grip on the steering wheel at times." -- Cars.com (2013)